ossillate-inc/ossie-pypi/README.md

 # OSSIE <//>

-Ossie is a bot that alerts you of "risky" open-source packages/dependencies in your software supply chain.
+Ossie is a bot that alerts you of malicious and other "risky" open-source packages/dependencies in your software supply chain that exhibit suspicious code behavior or contain attributes that make them vulnerable to attacks.

 # Background